Buddying Up – Putting Virtual Employee Assistants at the Heart of Agent Development

 A win-win with wider capabilities

 Combining the best elements of these approaches into a customized VEA would result in a near-perfect agent support model.
 For example, VEAs might combine visual customer assistance with agent decision support tools, motivation and career guidance.
-These VEA would enable agents to identify and resolve issues more quickly, while allowing them to engage on a more personal basis with the customer, with obvious benefits in terms of loyalty and upsells.
+These VEA would enable agents to identify and resolve issues more quickly, while allowing them to engage on a more personal basis with the customer, with obvious benefits in terms of loyalty and upselling.
 This positions the agent as a holistic customer ‘account manager’ – just like in T-Mobile’s TEX model – rather than someone there to fix only a narrow range of issues.

 This combination is used in Vodafone’s Welcome Team approach, which uses Big Data analysis to predict almost all potential onboarding issues.
 Here the visual dimension is key to empowering the agent to achieve more effective onboarding, unboxing, setup, troubleshooting and operational guidance.

 The relationship between agents and VEAs must also be a two-way street.
-Agents should feel that they’re actively improving the performance of the VEA and contributing to the company knowledge base – according the “crowdsourcing of expertise” principle.
+Agents should feel that they’re actively improving the performance of the VEA and contributing to the company knowledge base – according to the “crowdsourcing of expertise” principle.
 By applying social media principles, such as image sharing, the visual decision support tool can be considered not just a database of fixes, but a living, visual “wiki” of agent actions, tips, and career development.

 The endgame – a perfect mix of virtual and human interaction

 Contact center agents are acutely aware that their field is already undergoing rapid change in terms of the drive towards full automation.
-Providing agents with the most complete set of tools – embodied as Virtual Employee Assistants – could help agents with their day-to-day activities such as handling repetitive tasks, answering common questions, gathering basic information, and routing customer service inquiries.
+Providing agents with the most complete set of tools – embodied as Virtual Employee Assistants – could help agents with their day-to-day activities such as handling repetitive tasks, answering common questions, gathering basic information, and routing customer service enquiries.

 By entrusting VEAs with simple yet time-consuming tasks, especially when integrated with a visual dimension, agents can prioritize other more complex or strategic activities that make them feel more empowered and satisfied in their jobs.
 With this mix of virtual and human interaction, businesses can have the best of both worlds – self-service that alleviates pressure on agents and the human touch from expert, highly motivated “super-agents” when required.